 Generators that stood up to the freezing conditions

-We called our service centre in Alberta, to put together a system of cold-weather generators to deliver 6 MW of power.
-We transported the entire package up the mountain, together with a crane for installation.
-Our generators and other equipment powered the entire operation from electric mining equipment, drills, and conveyors to offices and shops.
-Our technicians worked 12 hours a day for four months monitoring the units to make sure everything ran at its best.
+Never one to step away from a challenge, we called our service centre in Alberta, who put together a system of cold-weather generators that would deliver 6 MW of power.
+We transported the entire package up the mountain, together with a crane to help us with the installation.
+Once there, we installed the cold-weather generators and other equipment that powered the entire operation from electric mining equipment, drills, and conveyors to offices and shops.
+Our technicians worked 12 hours a day for four months monitoring the units to troubleshoot any issues and make sure everything ran at its best.

-When the transmission lines eventually reached the mine, we spent another 17 days in freezing temperatures to dismantle the crane and generators and return them to our service centre.
+When the transmission lines eventually reached the mine, we returned for another 17 days in freezing temperatures to dismantle the crane and generators and return them to our service centre in Leduc.

 the aggreko difference

 We'll climb mountains to get the job done.

 The mine was ready for production in six weeks

 We worked with the mine to quickly deliver a full-scale power plant that fit within the small footprint and supplied enough power for their entire operation.
 The mine went into production within six weeks, allowing the company to meet customer commitments.
 And our workers – who are used to working in challenging environments regardless of terrain or weather conditions – made it home without frostbite or hypothermia.